 It’s summer and you’re looking to keep your kids reading, right?
-Here’s a group of newly published chapter books and graphic novels to consider.
+Here’s a group of new chapter books and graphic novels to consider.
 Scroll through and see what your kids (or you) might want to read.

 Giants Beware! by Jorge Aguirre illustrated by Rafael Rosado – Ages 7 and up